simonangel-fong/Note_Tech/Database/dba/net/net/net.md

 ![diagram_service_name02](./pic/diagram_service_name02.png)

 > - Three Web browsers connecting to the same database server.
->   - two Web browsers are connecting to the `book.us.example.com` service.
+>   - two Web browsers are connecting to the `book.us.example.com` service.Here service name of the database is book, host name is us.example.
 >   - the other Web browser is connecting to the `soft.us.example.com` service.
+Here service name of the database is soft, host name is us.example.
 >   - Both services are associated with the same database.

 ---